ImperialCollegeLondon/ReactiveTransportAnalyser/README.md

 # Procedure

-#1.
-Single-Phase Flow Simulation
+# 1. Single-Phase Flow Simulation

 The single-phase flow simulator can be found here **[Porefoam1f](https://github.com/ImperialCollegeLondon/poreFoam-singlePhase)**.

 #Input Files:

--Segmented Image: The image should be segmented into two phases: pore space and rock.
+- Segmented Image: The image should be segmented into two phases: pore space and rock.

-  -Label 0: Pore
+  - Label 0: Pore

-  -Label 1: Rock
+  - Label 1: Rock

 **(See screenshot_1)**

--MHD File **(See screenshot_2)**
+- MHD File **(See screenshot_2)**

-#Required Output Files:
+# Required Output Files:

-Velocity Files: Velocities at the cell face (Ufx, Ufy, Ufz) **(See screenshot_3)**
+- Velocity Files: Velocities at the cell face (Ufx, Ufy, Ufz) **(See screenshot_3)**

-Used as an input for the image alignment code.
+  - Used as an input for the image alignment code.

 Summary File **(See screenshot_3)**